MicrosoftDocs/mixed-reality/mixed-reality-docs/includes/tools-overview.md

 ### For HoloLens development

-When setting up your development PC for HoloLens development, please make sure it meets the system requirements for both <a href="https://unity3d.com/unity/system-requirements" target="_blank">Unity</a> and <a href="https://docs.microsoft.com//visualstudio/releases/2019/system-requirements" target="_blank">Visual Studio</a>.
-If you plan to use the HoloLens emulator, you'll want to make sure your PC meets the [HoloLens emulator system requirements](../using-the-hololens-emulator.md#hololens-emulator-system-requirements) as well.
+If you plan on using the [HoloLens emulator](../using-the-hololens-emulator.md), you'll want to make sure your PC meets the [HoloLens emulator system requirements](../using-the-hololens-emulator.md#hololens-emulator-system-requirements) as well.

-To get started with the HoloLens emulator, see [Using the HoloLens emulator](../using-the-hololens-emulator.md).

 If you plan to develop for both HoloLens and Windows Mixed Reality immersive (VR) headsets, use the system recommendations and requirements in the section below.